 There are four pricing tiers available with TRIBE, each of them identified and subsequently delivered through direct contact with the company.

 Want to see who’s already in your corner?
 Upfluence claims to be the only platform that helps you identify influencers who are already excited about your products and services.
 This is because they trawl through organic social media content in addition to taking registrations.
 However, that’s not to say they don’t have a lot of people.
 In fact, there are over 3 million influencers on Upfluence.
 Another one of their claims is that they literally work with all platforms to some extent, taking registrations from anybody with verifiable influence.
 After that, analytics help you pick the right people and run your campaigns efficiently.
 They’ll even give you reports to help you measure your influencer marketing ROI.

 As you can see, there is a wide variety of influencer marketing platforms available.
 Some are little more than a database that helps find verified influencers, while others will do the entire campaign for you.
 Most are in the middle.
-By looking through this list of 15 different influencer marketing platforms, you should be able to find one or two that fits your needs.
+By looking through this list of 21 different influencer marketing platforms, you should be able to find one or two that fit your needs.

 Influencer marketing platforms are online sites where influencers and brands/marketers interact and connect with each other.
 It consists of a database of influencer profiles where their services are listed.
 Through these platforms, brands can easily find influencers, present offers, and check the services offered by an influencer.
 Some platforms allow process payments and track their marketing results by giving comprehensive reports.